-- the Code; the failure is likely to lead to disqualification; and it is in the public interest to suspend or partially suspend the Councillor immediately. - 25.
-Any interim suspension will be for not more than six months or (if shorter) the remainder of the Councillor's term of office.
-In the case of a partial suspension, the Commissioner will determine the nature of the activity to which the interim partial suspension is to apply.
+- 25. The powers available to the Commissioner in respect of a decision on an interim report are set out in section 60(1) of the 2014 Act.
+The Commissioner may suspend the Respondent wholly or partially from being a councillor if: an investigation interim report finds prima facie evidence of a failure to comply with the Code; the failure is likely to lead to disqualification; and it is in the public interest to suspend or partially suspend the Respondent immediately. - 26.
+Any interim suspension will be for not more than six months or (if shorter) the remainder of the Respondent's term of office.
+In the case of a partial suspension the Commissioner will determine the nature of the activity to which the interim partial suspension is to apply.